TechDufus/techdufus.github.io/_posts/2020-11-20-how-to-securely-store-credentials-locally-using-powershell-no-plain-text.md

 ---
 layout: post
 section-type: post
-title: 'How to store credentials locally using PowerShell.
+title: 'How to securely store credentials locally using PowerShell.
 NO PLAIN TEXT.'
 category: powershell
 tags: [ 'function' ]
 ---